pytorch/pytorch/docs/source/notes/modules.rst

 Module Hooks
 ------------

+In :ref:`Neural Network Training with Modules`, we demonstrated the training process for a module, which iteratively performs forward and backward passes, updating module parameters each iteration.
+For more control over this process, PyTorch provides "hooks" that can perform arbitrary computation during a forward or backward pass, even modifying how the pass is done if desired.
+Some useful examples for this functionality include debugging, visualizing activations, examining gradients in-depth, etc. Hooks can be added to modules you haven't written yourself, meaning this functionality can be applied to third-party or PyTorch-provided modules.

-To ensure that simple modifications can be done easily, even for modules that you haven't written yourself, PyTorch provides two types of hooks for modules:
+PyTorch provides two types of hooks for modules:

 * **Forward hooks** are called during the forward pass.
-They can be installed with :func:`~torch.nn.Module.register_forward_pre_hook` and :func:`~torch.nn.Module.register_forward_hook`.
+They can be installed for a given module with :func:`~torch.nn.Module.register_forward_pre_hook` and :func:`~torch.nn.Module.register_forward_hook`.
   These hooks will be called respectively just before the forward function is called and just after it is called.
+  Alternatively, these hooks can be installed globally for all modules with the analagous :func:`~torch.nn.modules.module.register_module_forward_pre_hook` and :func:`~torch.nn.modules.module.register_module_forward_hook` functions.
 * **Backward hooks** are called during the backward pass.
 They can be installed with :func:`~torch.nn.Module.register_full_backward_hook`.
 These hooks will be called when the backward for this Module has been computed and will allow the user to access the gradients for both the inputs and outputs.
+  Alternatively, this hooks can be installed globally for all modules with :func:`~torch.nn.modules.module.register_module_full_backward_hook`.

 All hooks allow the user to return an updated value that will be used throughout the remaining computation.
-Thus, these hooks can be used to either execute arbitrary code along the regular module forward/backward or modify some inputs/outputs without having to change the module's ``forward`` function.
+Thus, these hooks can be used to either execute arbitrary code along the regular module forward/backward or modify some inputs/outputs without having to change the module's ``forward()`` function.

-PyTorch also provides a way to register these hooks on all existing modules at once by using the ``register_module_XXX`` version.
-This can be very useful when building profiling or visualization tools that need to know about every single module that is used.

 Advanced Features
 -----------------